Blackkbeard/Neighbourly-App/README.md

 All the frontend react code is in the Front-end directory.
 Run all frontend commands from inside that directory.

 ### Setup .env for Front-end
-Create a new file in the express directory called .env and add the following lines:
+Create a new .env file in the front-end directory and add the following lines:
 ```
 VITE_SERVER=http://localhost:5001
 ```